vaastav/IntroductionToU3D/install_u3d.md

 # How to embed U3D objects in PDF

-This article focuses on how to embed U3D objects in a PDF file
+This document describes all the things needed to embed U3D objects into a PDF file in order to generate a 3D PDF.

 ## Requirements